sdbx/Utils/test/DESIGN.md

 }
 ```

 Note: for the sake of convenience of implementation, this program relies on three macros.
-Therefore, the values outside of these limits break the assumptions of this program and will cause undefined behaviors.
+The values outside of these limits break the assumptions that this program has and therefore will cause undefined behaviors.

 ```c
 // file: test_cases